Witter Bynner: Asia and Berkeley

-Bynner traveled with Ficke and others to Japan, Korea and China in 1917.
+Bynner traveled with Ficke and others to Japan, Korea, and China in 1917.

 He had a short spell in academia in 1918–1919 at the University of California, Berkeley.
 He was hired to teach Oral English to the Students' Army Training Corps as a form of conscientious objector alternative service.
 After World War I ended, Bynner was invited to stay on in the English department to teach poetry.
 His students included several who became published poets of some note, such as Stanton A. Coblentz, Hildegarde Flanner, Idella Purnell, and Genevieve Taggard.
 In celebration of the end of the war, he composed A Canticle of Praise, performed in the Hearst Greek Theatre before some 8,000 people.

-At Berkeley he met Kiang Kang-hu, a professor of Chinese, and began an eleven-year collaboration with him on the translation of T'ang Dynasty poems.
+At Berkeley he met Kiang Kang-hu, a professor of Chinese, and began an eleven-year collaboration with him on the translation of Tang dynasty poems.
 His teaching contract was not renewed, but his students continued to meet as a group and he occasionally joined them.
 An elaborate dinner honoring him was held at the Bohemian Club in San Francisco.
 A festschrift, a book of poems by students and friends, W.B. in California, was given to all who were present.

 Bynner returned to China, living there from June 1920 to April 1921 for intensive study of Chinese literature and culture.
 He met sculptor Beniamino Bufano en route.
 After returning to California, Bynner went to see family in New York.
 He embarked on another lecture tour, reaching Santa Fe, New Mexico in February 1922.
 Exhausted and suffering from a lingering cold, he decided to cancel the rest of his tour and rest there.